exercism/cpp/SETUP.md

 This function combines *exercise*`.h`, *exercise*`.cpp` and *exercise*`_test.cpp`
 where *exercise* is the name given to the `exercism()` CMake function.
 For the example above, the files `bob.h`, `bob.cpp` and `bob_test.cpp` are combined into a unit test executable.
-Your declarations of functionc, classes, etc., are in `bob.h`, definitions for your functions and classes are in `bob.cpp` and the unit tests are in `bob_test.cpp`.
+Your declarations of functions, classes, etc., are in `bob.h`, definitions for your functions and classes are in `bob.cpp` and the unit tests are in `bob_test.cpp`.
 If your implementation is header-only, simply omit the *exercise*`.cpp` file, the CMake recipe above will only include it in the build if the file exists.

-Using this recipe, CMake can generate a suitable project for your environment by running `cmake -G` with a suitable generator.
-Examples are:
+Using this recipe, CMake can generate a suitable project for your environment by running `cmake -G` with a suitable generator and the location of the `cpp` directory.
+Assuming the current directory is `cpp`, some examples are:
-* Unix with make: `cmake -G "Unix Makefiles"`
+* Unix with make: `cmake -G "Unix Makefiles" .`
-* Windows with Visual Studio 2013: `cmake -G "Visual Studio 12"`
+* Windows with Visual Studio 2013: `cmake -G "Visual Studio 12" .`
-* MacOS with Xcode: `cmake -G Xcode`, or with make: `cmake -G "Unix Makefiles"`
+* MacOS with Xcode: `cmake -G Xcode`, or with make: `cmake -G "Unix Makefiles" .`

 ### Boost.Test Documentation